2012 - 2015

 - Referrals to supporting agencies and community resources.

 - Collaborative case management to reach personal goal outcomes, companion animals included.

 - Educational outreach focusing on the Cruelty Connection and the Pet Safekeeping Program.

 Professional development and training is important to meet the needs of clients in the program, so staff in the department receive ongoing specialized training on topics such as elder abuse, intimate partner violence in LGBTQ communities, co-occurring mental health and substance abuse issues, and more.

 The advisory group, AASAP, disbanded at the end of 2018 as the Alberta SPCA recognized that the scope of care was going to expand and change.

 Realizing that most individuals who own companion animals are unable to focus on their own safety and security until they know that their companion animal will be safe, the Alberta SPCA created the One Family Welfare department.

 To meet the diverse needs of the population served, the Alberta SPCA expands the team responsible for assisting pet owners in crisis.
 A new Pet Safekeeping Coordinator is hired while the previous coordinator transitions to Director of One Family Welfare.

-By helping pet owners navigate crisis situations, the Alberta SPCA’s One Family Welfare department will be able to fill the service gap between the intersection of human social services and animal welfare in Alberta.
+By helping pet owners navigate crisis situations, the Alberta SPCA’s One Family Welfare department fills the service gap between the intersection of human social services and animal welfare in Alberta.
 Thus ensuring Alberta SPCA’s mission to protect, promote, and enhance the well-being of animals in Alberta.